Britain asks BBC's competitors to review its remit

 “You wouldn’t want the BBC to completely crowd out national newspapers, and if you look at the BBC website, it’s a good product but it’s becoming a bit imperial in its ambitions,” he said on the BBC’s Andrew Marr show.

-The BBC gets some income from allowing other broadcasters around the world to show its dramas, documentaries and lifestyle programs.
-But its main funding comes from households paying a license fee, enforced by a system to detect who is watching live television.
+The BBC gets some income from allowing other broadcasters around the world to show its dramas, documentaries and lifestyle programmes.
+But its main funding comes from households paying a licence fee, enforced by a system to detect who is watching live television.
 Now many viewers watch online.

 Culture Minister John Whittingdale said the eight-strong panel would contribute to the review of the BBC’s charter, which is due for renewal next year.